− Ako Dantsu studio −

 —History—

-Once, there was one woman named “Kojima Naka” here.
-She -a wife of antique art dealer- got fascinated by Chinese carpets she saw in Sanuki on Shikoku island, and after spending 26 years researching about the technology of their production, she completed the first Ako Dantsu rug.
+Once, there was a woman named Kojima Naka here.
+She -a wife of an antique art dealer- was fascinated by Chinese carpets she saw in Sanuki on Shikoku island.
+After spending 26 years researching their production technology, she completed the first Ako Dantsu rug.

 —Features—